 In California, in particular, where the Company's operations began on July 1, 2002, management's initial expectations of both the ultimate level of its losses and patterns of loss emergence and loss payment necessarily were based on benchmarks derived from analyses of historical insurance industry data in California, as no historical data from the Company's insurance subsidiaries existed, and although some historical data was available for the prior years of some of the market segments the Company entered in California, that data was limited as to the number of loss reserve evaluation points available.
 The industry-based benchmarks were adjusted judgmentally for the anticipated impact of significant environmental changes, specifically the enactment of major changes to the statutory workers' compensation benefit structure and the manner in which claims are administered and adjudicated in California.
-The actual emergence and payment of California claims by the Company's insurance subsidiaries has been more favorable than those initial expectations, due at least in part to what the Company believes are the impact of enactment of the major changes in the California workers' compensation environment.
-Other insurance companies writing California workers' compensation insurance also have experienced emergence and payment of claims more favorable than anticipated.
-At each evaluation date, the projected claim activity underlying the prior loss reserves has been replaced by the actual claim activity, and the expectation of future emergence and payment of California claims underlying the actuarial projections was reevaluated during 2007, 2006 and 2005 based both on the Company's insurance subsidiaries' emerging experience and on updating the benchmarks that are derived from observing and analyzing the insurance industry data for California workers' compensation.
+The actual emergence and payment of California claims by the Company's insurance subsidiaries has been more favorable than those initial expectations, due at least in part to what the Company believes are the impact of claims more favorable than anticipated.
+At each evaluation date, the projected claim activity underlying the prior loss reserves has been replaced by the actual claim activity, and the expectation of future emergence and payment of California claims surance also have experienced during 2007, 2006 and 2005 based both on the Company's insurance subsidiaries'

+emerging experience and on updating the benchmarks that are derived from observing and analyzing the insurance industry data for California workers' compensation.
 Given the dramatically changing environmental conditions in California, the Company has used prudent judgment in balancing long-term data and recent information.
 As patterns and trends recur consistently over a period of time, greater implicit weight is given to more current patterns and trends in the selection of reserve levels.
 The favorable change in incurred loss and LAE attributable to prior years business outside Nevada, predominantly California, was \$57.4 million, \$111.0 million and \$48.2 million for the years ended December 31, 2007, 2006 and 2005, respectively.
 In states other than California and Nevada, the Company's operations are relatively new and represent a minor portion of its loss reserves.

 In Nevada, the Company has access to an extensive history of workers' compensation claims based on the business of the predecessor Fund, but the emergence and payment of claims in recent years has been more favorable than in the long-term history in Nevada with the predecessor Fund.
 The expected patterns of claim payment and emergence used in the projection of the Company's ultimate claims payments are based on both the long-term and the short-term historical data.
 Also, in 2007, 2006 and 2005, the projected claim payments underlying the prior loss reserves were replaced by the actual claim payment activity that occurred during the calendar year.
 In Nevada, based on the observed changes in claims emergence and payment patterns in recent years, greater weight has been given to such changes in the Company's projections.
-This has resulted in a decrease of \$2.6 million and \$29.9 million in estimated incurred loss and LAE with respect to prior years in the periods ended December 31, 2007 and December 31, 2005 compared with an increase of \$3.9 million in the prior period ended December 31, 2006.
+This has resulted in a decrease of \$2.6 million and \$29.9 million in estimated incurred loss and LAE with respect to p rior years in the periods ended December 31, 2007 and December 31, 2005 compared with an increase of \$3.9 million in the prior period ended December 31, 2006.